adlerhsieh/lake/README.md

 # Lake

 Lake is a [rake](http://rake.rubyforge.org/)-inspired tool in Crystal-lang for managing you tasks.
-It automatically builds & runs any specified tasks.
-No need of `crystal build` or `crystal run` for any script file.
+It automatically builds & runs any specified task.
+No need of `crystal build` or `crystal run` anymore.
 Use it with `cron` and other automation tools for more efficient workflows.

 ## Features